claraj/brackets/README.md

-# Brackets generator for a tournament
+# Brackets generator

-User can enter team names, and generate brackets for matchups.
+User can enter team names, and generate brackets for matchups in a tournament.

 User will be prompted to enter winner of each matchup